 How to choose the right supplement

-Read the labels – Reading the labels is very important because many times I’ve come across supplements which can be misleading.
+Read the labels – Reading the labels is very important because many times I’ve come across supplements which can be misleading and contain ingredients derived from animals.

 Vitamin B12 and Vitamin D3 – Both are important for hair growth and should be taken by all vegans and many vegetarians.